h9-tect/Chat_With_Github/readme.md

 ## Overview

 The GitHub Repository Chat App is an interactive Streamlit application that allows users to chat with GitHub repositories using natural language.
-Powered by Llama 2 and Ollama, this app provides an intuitive interface for querying and exploring GitHub repositories, making it easier to understand codebases and find information quickly.
+Powered by Llama3 and Ollama, this app provides an intuitive interface for querying and exploring GitHub repositories, making it easier to understand codebases and find information quickly.

 ## Features